aimms/documentation/pro-release-notes.rst

                      -  When a fatal application error occurs on a solver or data session a dump file is now generated in %AIMMSPRO_DATADIR%\ErrorReports.
-                     -  Fixed an issue with saving the last webUI data-session state (case file) when large amounts of data were involved.
+                     -  Fixed an issue with saving the last WebUI data-session state (case file) when large amounts of data were involved.